 - The TC will not produce reference implementations of the protocol.

 - Except for the values and fields directly related to the MQTT protocol, the TC will not prescribe the payload format of messages that are published according to the specifications.

 - The TC will not identify MQTT topics nor prescribe any mechanism or convention for classification of MQTT topics or topic spaces.

-- Transport level security will be assumed and no security features will be added.
+- Transport level security is assumed and no mandatory security features will be added.

-Once the TC has completed work on the deliverable and it has become an OASIS Standard, the TC will enter "maintenance mode" for the deliverable.
+Once the TC has completed work on a deliverable and it has become an OASIS Standard, the TC will enter "maintenance mode" for that deliverable.

-The purpose of maintenance mode is to provide minor revisions to previously adopted deliverables to clarify ambiguities, inconsistencies and obvious errors.
+The purpose of maintenance mode is to provide fixes to address ambiguity, inconsistencies and errors.
 The maintenance mode will not functionally enhance a previously adopted deliverable or extend its functionality.

 The TC shall operate under Non Assertion Terms.

 - Developers of products and solutions in constrained environments for which the MQTT specification is designed, such as devices, edge-of-network servers/controllers, monitoring servers, embedded and control systems, embedded platforms, mobile and web applications, middleware and enterprise applications as well as network providers.